bigchaindb/site/README.md

 ## Development

+The whole website is a Jekyll based site with a Gulp-based build pipeline in front of it.

 You need to have the following tools installed on your development machine before moving on:

 - [node.js](http://nodejs.org/) & [npm](https://npmjs.org/)